 It's easy to burn out a shredder by overworking it.
 For low-volume users, personal shredders designed for 50 or so sheets per day are fine.
 Low volume or light duty shredders may handle from 2 to 10 sheets of paper at a time (sheets per pass).
 For higher volume look beyond personal shredders at those that can handle 100-150 sheets per day for days on end.
 A shred capacity of at least 10-15 sheets is best unless you really want to spend time feeding in paper one piece at a time.
 In real-world use, most shredders do best at 1-2 sheets less than their stated specs.

-- Compare Prices on small desktop shredders with low capacity of just 3 or sheets per pass.
+- on small desktop shredders with low capacity of just 3 or sheets per pass.

-- Compare Prices on a variety of heavy-duty paper shredders, some suitable and priced for home or home office and others you might find in a commercial office setting.
+- on a variety of heavy-duty paper shredders, some suitable and priced for home or home office and others you might find in a commercial office setting.

-- Compare Prices on several styles of personal and business shredders that can handle credit card and CD/DVD shredding, staples, and even paperclips.
+- on several styles of personal and business shredders that can handle credit card and CD/DVD shredding, staples, and even paperclips.

-- Compare Prices on automatic shredders that will work its way unattended through large stacks of paper and may have other automatic features such as cool-down and shut-off.
+- on automatic shredders that will work its way unattended through large stacks of paper and may have other automatic features such as cool-down and shut-off.